Pieters' patience, talent gets him share of Masters lead

-AUGUSTA, Georgia (AP) -- Thomas Pieters has imagined himself sinking the winning putt at Augusta National countless times.
+AUGUSTA, Ga.
+(AP) -- Thomas Pieters has imagined himself sinking the winning putt at Augusta National countless times.

 The 25-year-old Masters rookie from Belgium has a chance to make that happen after shooting a stellar 68 on Friday that left him in a four-way tie for the lead.